A Guide To Monte Carlo Simulation!

 Q1.
 What is Monte Carlo simulation used for?

-A. Monte Carlo simulation is used for modeling and analyzing complex systems or processes through random sampling.
-It helps estimate probabilities, evaluate risks, optimize decisions, simulate financial scenarios, analyze performance, and understand behavior in fields such as finance, engineering, physics, and computer science.
+A. Monte Carlo simulation models and analyses complex systems or processes through random sampling.
+It helps estimate probabilities, evaluate risks, optimize decisions, simulate financial scenarios, analyze performance, and understand behaviour in finance, engineering, physics, and computer science.

 Q2.
 Can we do Monte Carlo simulation in Excel?